Who is the Loremother?

 I founded a theater company, wrote a short film, worked for a fashion startup, produced three short films, and led a group of queer teenagers in a game of Dungeons & Dragons.
 The last entry in that list was by far the most fulfilling.
 I wasn't expecting it but these young people looked up to me in a way that I looked up to the person who taught me Dungeons & Dragons and brought me into the world I am today.
 (Aaron, you will forever be a part of my origin story.)

+After a remarkable internship with Wizards of the Coast - the company that makes Dungeons & Dragons and Magic: The Gathering - I felt like I had found my calling.
 Games was a new medium for me, but once I got involved I couldn't get enough.
 Now I find myself collaborating with fantastic independent game designers and teaching myself other tricks of the trade to bring stories to life in my new favorite medium.